cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 CloudHub is a cloud-based integration platform by MuleSoft which is mainly used for connecting SaaS, cloud and local applications and Application interfaces.
 CloudHub is an elastic cloud that can scale on demand.
 We can publish REST API's on it.

-"The CloudHub Virtual Private Cloud (VPC) offering enables to construct a secure pipe to on-premise applications through an IPsec VPN tunnel, VPC Peering or Direct Connect" [@hid-sp18-418-CloudHub-docs].
+> ``The CloudHub Virtual Private Cloud (VPC) offering enables to
+> construct a secure pipe to on-premise applications through an IPsec
+> VPN tunnel, VPC Peering or Direct Connect''
+> [@hid-sp18-418-CloudHub-docs].

 CloudHub has a REST API which can perform tasks such as manage, monitor and scale applications.

 Microsoft Cognitive Toolkit